zach-long/makegains/README.md

-# program-tracker
+# MakeGains
-A Node.js and MongoDB web app for easy program tracking and long-term progress aggregation.
+A Node.js and MongoDB web app for easy workout tracking and long-term progress aggregation.